The History of Junior Achievement

 JA Worldwide

 JA is an international not-for-profit organization that brings together business leaders, educators, parents and the community to help prepare youth for their future.
 Horace A. Moses, Chairman of Strathmore Paper in Springfield, Massachusetts, founded the organization in 1919 when he recognized the need for practical economic education among city students.
-Since that time, JA has expanded around the glade, enhancing the employability, life and entrepreneurial skills of more than 10 million students in 120 countries.
+Since that time, JA has expanded around the globe, enhancing the employability, life and entrepreneurial skills of more than 10 million students in 120 countries.